Philip K. Dick

 • Now Wait for Last Year (1966), whose title sums up the time-twisting plot.;

-• Ubik (1969), a personal favourite in which the dead continue in a half-life and which has been in film development for a decade.
-Named by Time magazine in 2005 one of the hundred greatest English-language novels since 1923.
+• Ubik (1969), a personal favourite in which the dead continue in a half-life, communicsting with the living.
+Ubik has been in film development for a decade.
+It was named by Time magazine in 2005 one of the hundred greatest English-language novels since 1923.

 • Flow My Tears, the Policeman Said (1974), a story as strange as its title, in which a TV star loses proof of his own existence.
 Winner of the John W. Campbell Memorial Award for best science fiction novel of the year, and also scheduled for imminent film treatment.

-You might also be interested in some not-so-insane Dick.
+You might also be interested in some not-so-bizarre Dick.
 In the 1950s he wrote several mainstream novels on middle-American life at the time, which were rejected by publishers or printed in severely limited editions.
 But they've been issued or reissued posthumously and are worth looking for: Voices From the Street, Humpty Dumpty in Oakland and In Milton Lumky Territory.
-I especially recommend the last as a good old-fashioned read in social realism, with just a touch of the Dick imagination.
+Especially recommended is the last as a good old-fashioned read in social realism, with just a touch of the Dick imagination.

-He may be a better short story writer than a novelist.
+Dick may be a better short story writer than a novelist, according to his hardcore fans.
 Everything in his larger fiction—his ideas, his obsessions, his fears, his joys—is in his short stories in briefer form.
+Unfortunately most casual readers are less aware of his 150-or-so stories than his novels.
+The shorter works were collected in comprehensive book volumes late in his lafe and after his death.

-As with most science fiction, the stories are high-concept, usually presenting an unusual situation: a spaceship lands on a planet thought to be mythical, a man goes to a memory-implantation service to take a virtual vacation on Mars, a human somehow rises in the ranks of our robot overlords, a commuter is told he can't get a ticket home because his town does not exist, a weapons designer is accused of being an android saboteur working for aliens, a bureaucrat hallucinates his political leader is a monster....
-Each world is different from any other and is accepted so matter-of-factly, little time spent explaining it.
+As with most science fiction, Dick's short stories are high-concept, usually presenting an unusual situation: a spaceship lands on a planet thought to be mythical, a man goes to a memory-implantation service to take a virtual vacation on Mars, a human somehow rises in the ranks of our robot overlords, a commuter is told he can't get a ticket home because his town does not exist, a weapons designer is accused of being an android saboteur working for aliens, a bureaucrat hallucinates his political leader is a monster....
+Each world is different from any other and is presented matter-of-factly with little time spent explaining it.
 And then the story is wrenched into another unexpected, often stranger, direction.
 Dick is a master of the twist ending.

 The science is never at the centre of Dick's stories, but some of his short reality-challenging pieces have so little to do with science or technology, they might better be categorized as fantasy, or even as Stephen King-like horror.